xpgram/advance-wars/README.md

 ## Fog of War

 Battles can be held with limited-information, too, where hidden troops are much more common and troops which can reveal enemy hiding places are suddenly not unimportant.

+Also, I wrote my own [Timer](/src/scripts/timer/Timer.ts) class which handles the tweening of objects, like this [flare animation.](/src/scripts/battle/map/tile-effects/FlareIgniteEvent.ts) One of my favorite tools.

 ![](/docs/demo-reels/flare-animation.gif)